stefcenti/class-oct-2016/week02-heroku-styles-bootstrap/classwork/heroku.md

 6: Create a index.php file with the following text in it:

-  <?php include_once("index.html")?>
+  <? php include_once("index.html") ?>

 7: Create a composer.json file with the following text in it:

   {}

-  NOTE: steps 6&7 are needed to tell heroku that the project is truly (???? a project that can be deployed ????)
+  NOTE: steps 6 and 7 are needed to tell heroku that the project is truly (???? a project that can be deployed ????)